Main Content start here

 Service Insights

 The property service segment accounted for the largest share in the Saudi Arabia facility management market in 2024.
-This segment is expected to maintain its market dominance over the next five years.
-Moreover, this is due to increasing awareness of firms about corporate real-estate management.
+This segment is expected to maintain its market dominance over the next five years, driven by increasing awareness among firms about corporate real‑estate management.

-Saudi Arabia has experienced a significant real estate boom in recent years, driven by extensive urbanization, infrastructure development, and government-led initiatives such as Vision 2030.
-The construction of new commercial and residential properties has created a robust demand for facility management services, particularly in property services.
+Saudi Arabia has experienced a significant real estate boom in recent years, fueled by extensive urbanization, infrastructure development, and government-led initiatives such as Vision 2030.
+The construction of new commercial and residential properties has created robust demand for facility management services, particularly in property services.

 The property service segment often extends its offerings to include integrated facility management (IFM), a comprehensive approach that combines multiple facility management services under one provider.
 IFM providers manage various functions, including maintenance, cleaning, security, landscaping, and energy management, offering clients a holistic solution for their diverse facility management needs.